 How to Interpret Supply and Demand in Logistics

 When shipper demand is higher than available carrier capacity (supply), rates increase because shippers must pay the limited number of trucks more than their competition to get their shipment moved.
 This is called a “tight market” or “hot market” in favor of carriers.

 When carrier capacity (supply) is higher than shipper demand, rates decrease because there are more trucks available than loads, meaning trucks are in competition with each other to take shipments for lower rates.
 This is also known as a “loose market” or “shipper’s market” in favor of shippers.

 The Purchasing Manager’s Index is a measure of the direction of economic trends in manufacturing.
 Covering 19 industries, including both upstream and downstream activity.
 PMI is a leading indicator of overall economic activity in the U.S.

 When the PMI indicates an expansionary manufacturing economy, we can expect volume to increase as there are more goods that need to be moved.
 When the PMI indicates a contractionary manufacturing economy, we can expect shipment volume to decrease.
 All else equal, an increase in shipment volume will increase rates while a decrease in shipment volume will decrease rates.

 You can find the latest data on the PMI data at Trading Economics

 After learning about the basic principles of supply and demand and the various economic factors affecting the industry, you can now better understand insights.

-Take your knowledge and apply it to FWF’s Quarter 3 Market Insights to stay in tune with current market trends.
+Take your knowledge and apply it to FWF’s Q1 2022 Market Insights to stay in tune with current market trends.